shannonmceld/Portfolio-/C ++ Language/inheritance/README.md

-Created by Your Name.
+Created by Shannon Mcelderry.
 Suggestions are welcome!